kanidm/kanidm/book/src/developers/designs/2025-07-entra-id.md

 3rd parties, it doesn't resolve the need to be able to create new authentication modules for Windows client machines.

 What we want is Windows to authenticate to Kanidm on our terms.
-This proposal achieves that in a way that still leaves a lot of control with Microsoft.
+This proposal achieves that in a way that still leaves a lot of control with Microsoft, and we still can't make our own Windows client authentication modules.

 ### Regulatory pressure may not eventuate.